Career Development & Licensing Information

 As of July 2018, students seeking an LMSW in Maryland are no longer required to submit this letter.

-Students are eligible to register for the LGSW exam once they have began their final semester of the MSW program.
+Students are eligible to apply to take the LMSW exam in Maryland once they have began their final semester of the MSW program.
+For DC licensure, students must be within 90 days of graduatoin.

 Please see the suggested timeline below:

 Please see the following links for information on license exams and other details:

 The LMSW is administered by the Association of Social Work Boards (ASWB).

 Starting on October 1st 2018, students may take the LMSW practice exam in the SSW computer lab at no cost.
 Please sign up here.

 UM SSW Career Fair